-Here, we examine firstly, how two common generalist bee species, Apis mellifera, and Tetragonula carbonaria, influence fruit weight for two crop species (blueberry: Vaccinium corymbosum and raspberry: Rubus idaeus), in either single-species visitation sequences or mixed-species sequences, and secondly, whether species’ or behavioural priority effects influence pollination in mixed-species visitation sequences.
-Then, test whether floral visitation sequence priority effects are diluted as the floral visitation rate increases.
-Finally, we test if priority effects are mediated by differences in floral structure among plant species.
+Here, we examine the extent to which multiple pollinator flower visits by different pollinator influence the fruit weight of two commercially important crop species (blueberry: Vaccinium corymbosum and raspberry: Rubus idaeus).
+We test this using two common generalist bee species (honeybees Apis mellifera, and native stingless bees Tetragonula carbonaria) in either single-species visitation sequences or mixed-species sequences.
+Then, we test whether floral visitation priority effects are diluted as the number of floral visits increases.

 Materials and Methods